petesimple/airhockey-score-system/README.md

   - Clipboard share
   - Tournament-ready CSV file

+### 🧑‍⚖️ Tournament Director (TD) Page

+The **TD.html** page lets you:
+- Generate match links with player names and match length
+- Create a scannable QR code for each match
+- Copy the match URL to clipboard
+- Access a built-in collapsible help guide
+- Use as a standalone PWA for tournaments

 ## 📦 Setup

-No installation required—just open `index.html` in your browser.
+No installation required—just open `index.html` or `TD.html` in your browser.

 To use as a PWA (Progressive Web App):
 - Add to Home Screen on iOS or Android